 During the mid-Victorian period, daffodils weren’t considered fashionable.
-No one really understands why.
+No one understands why.
 There’s one theory that Victorian gardeners were a bit snobbish and the daffodil was considered too “easy” to grow.
-Another theory claims yellow was an unfashionable color at the time.
+Another theory claims yellow was an unfashionable color.

-Barr’s enthusiasm for daffodils began after reading a catalog written by John Parkinson in 1629 titled Paradisus Terrestris.
-The catalog lists nearly a hundred different kinds of daffodils.
-When Barr realized that many of the daffodils were missing, he made it his mission to find them and in doing so, ignited an obsession!
+Barr’s enthusiasm for daffodils began after reading a catalog written in 1629 by John Parkinson titled Paradisus Terrestris.
+The catalog lists nearly a hundred different varieties of daffodils.
+When Barr realized that many of the daffodils in the catalog were missing, he made it his mission to find them and in doing so, ignited an obsession!

 Barr purchased the daffodil collections of two famous breeders, Mr. Backhouse and Mr. Leeds, after their deaths.
 He explained in a newspaper interview that he didn’t create the daffodil, but he came into possession of the only two collections in the world at that period and worked those collections into form.
 He named and classified the collections and essentially rescued the daffodil after it fell out of favor in the mid-Victorian period.